PDForProtos/PDForProtos/README.md

 To use any of the abstractions, add one to your patch as an object.
 The library contains:

 * monitor_dropbox - Watches a dropbox folder for new files, emitting their contents then deleting them on a 10 second cycle.
+(Inputs, from left: Toggle on/off, offset path inside Dropbox, pattern to watch for)
+* random_filename - Generates a random filename based on the system clock.
+Will append ".txt" by default, though this can be changed.
+(Inputs, from left: Bang to generate, set filename extension)

 ### Tests